anishnath/manic/CAPABILITIES.md

     Self-contained across EC2 headless, both Linux cross-builds, and WASM.
   - Render transparent-bg + template-fg colour (recolour DisplayList items; default is black-on-white).
-- **Phase 2 (native, the manic way):** consume the `DisplayList` → emit manic glyph + rule entities (bundled KaTeX fonts) → equations become first-class, theme-coloured, **drawn-on stroke by stroke**.
-Same layout, native rendering.
-- **Bonus:** `ratex-wasm` gives the SAME engine in the playground editor → preview matches the render exactly.
-Once shipped, retire the "No LaTeX" gotcha and migrate kit equation labels off ASCII.
+- **Inline and mixed notation ✅:** `$...$` spans render inside ordinary text, with baseline-aware layout and semantic colouring.
+- **Reactive rewrites ✅:** matched equation items persist while only changed terms enter, leave, or move; unmatched/full-form fallback remains available.
+- **Future ⬜:** consume the `DisplayList` as native manic glyph + rule entities for vector scaling and calligraphic stroke-level draw-on.
+A matching browser preview may use the same RaTeX pipeline when a renderer is added to the editor.
 - **Probability and statistics** — ✅ *shipped* — deterministic (seeded) sampling,
   distributions, regression, histograms, and confidence intervals broadened the engine into data and algorithm explainers while retaining reproducible recordings.

-Recommended order: **robust predicates/root finding → linear algebra →
-calculus/numerical methods → constraints/optimisation → symbolic algebra**.
 *Status (2026-07):* root-finding, **calculus/numerical methods**, **linear algebra** (2D Tiers 1–3 + the core 3D forms), and **statistics & probability** (Tiers 1–5)
-are all **shipped** — we took calculus ahead of linear algebra, then added the stats rung. **The active next rung is constraints/optimisation** (then symbolic algebra); the robust-predicates/numerical-geometry work remains valuable groundwork underneath both.
-Each layer should expose computed values to the existing timeline, counters, plots, geometry, and 3D scene rather than becoming a separate math subsystem.
+ship.
+Constraints/optimisation and robust numerical geometry remain accepted future math work; symbolic algebra stays parked because of its much larger correctness and product scope.
+These domain items do not outrank the creator queue above.
+Any later layer should expose computed values to the existing timeline, counters, plots, geometry, and 3D scene instead of becoming a separate math subsystem.
 Typography is complementary but separate: LaTeX makes mathematics readable;
 the capabilities above make it behave correctly.

-### Physics — a new domain (in progress) 🚧
+### Physics — mechanics and waves shipped; advanced domains future

-Physics is the natural **next domain** (alongside `algo` and the math family — see manic's "domain-agnostic core + pluggable kits" thesis), and it is exceptionally
+Physics is a major shipped domain (alongside `algo` and the math family — see manic's "domain-agnostic core + pluggable kits" thesis), and it is exceptionally
 well-timed: physics *is* applied calculus, and the calculus/ODE substrate already ships. **Unifying idea:** a system **evolves under forces/rules**; show the motion